aitesam961/electrivity/docs/poc_demo.md

 ## Operation
 This demonstration includes a sensor server and a control server.
 The wireless communication is implemented using BLE GATT standard communication protocol.

+At the boot-up, the servers wait for the central client to connect.
+At this time, a blue LED on ESP32 is turned ON.
+The Raspberry pi client connects to servers using their MAC addresses that are pre-defined in the client application.

+After successful pairing, Sensor Service reads the sensor data and transmits a GATT Chracterisitic for each field.
+Raspberry Pi reads the chracteristics and asserts the control signals accordingly.

+### Operational Range

+Using the BLE GATT channel with ESP32 connected to my Phone, I experienced a very good range of ~11 meters (apologies: 15 in the video was an approximate measurement).
+In case of ESP32 connected to raspberry pi zero w over BLE 4.2 GATT, I experienced the range dropping at ~4-5 meters.(BLE + WiFi active).
+So clearly, RPi is the bottleneck.

 ### Summary